TFDet: Target-Aware Fusion for RGB-T Pedestrian Detection: Introduction

 \section{Introduction}

 Pedestrian detection is a key problem in computer vision, with various applications such as autonomous driving and video surveillance.
 Modern studies mainly rely on RGB images and perform well under favorable lighting conditions.
-However, their performance decreases under low-light conditions due to the low signal-to-noise ratio of RGB images in such scenes.
+Their performance decreases under low-light conditions due to the low signal-to-noise ratio of RGB images in such scenes.
 In contrast, thermal images can capture the shape of the human body clearly even under poor lighting conditions.
-Nevertheless, thermal images cannot record color and texture details, limiting their ability to distinguish confusing structures.
-To improve the detection performance in varying lighting conditions, multispectral pedestrian detection emerges as a promising solution~\cite{kaist, llvip}.
+Thermal images cannot record color and texture details, limiting their ability to distinguish confusing structures.
+To improve the detection performance under varying lighting conditions, multispectral pedestrian detection emerges as a promising solution~\cite{kaist, llvip}.
+It uses the complementary information of RGB and thermal images to detect pedestrians.
+This complementarity is illustrated in the left column of Fig.~\ref{fig:noisy features and tf features}.
+When using both the RGB and thermal images, we can more easily localize the pedestrian (marked by the green arrow).